ZP5DXS/morse-practice/README.md

 Join ON AIR.

-Want to hear how a word sounds?
+Want to hear how a callsign or word sounds?

-Type it and press Play CW.
+Type it and press **Play CW**.

+Want to practice a simulated contact?

+Start the **QSO Bot**.

 The idea is to make CW practice something you can do whenever you have a few free minutes.